Management Theories You Should Know As a Small Business Owner

 2. Theories X and Y

-Douglas McGregor has primarily studied how managers motivate their employees.
 The same tactics don’t work everywhere, and different individuals need different kinds of supervision and encouragement.
-McGregor developed his theories X and Y in 1960.

-This management theory divides the worker into two camps, where he needs two leadership styles.
 Theory X workers are unmotivated.
-Managers must provide a lot of structure and direction to get the work done.
-These workers demand an authoritarian leadership style.
+Managers must provide a lot of structure and direction to complete the work.

 Theory Y workers are self-motivated people who enjoy and find fulfillment in their work.
-Benefit from a more participatory environment that fosters growth and development.

-McGregor’s theory of differentiated management practices remains relevant, but I don’t think either employees or managers are typically at the extreme ends of the spectrum where more nuances are needed.
-This approach also ignores the interactions that managers and employees might have with each other.
-Natural self-starters are able to micromanage their ambitions from themselves.
+McGregor’s theory of differentiated management practices remains relevant, but I don’t think employees or managers are typically at the extreme ends of the spectrum where more nuances are needed.

 Modern Management Theories

-Theories in this category are more holistic and flexible than their predecessors.
-Data-driven decision-making can remove human bias while considering employee health and satisfaction metrics.
 Modern management theory also allows organizations to adapt to complex and changing situations using local solutions rather than presenting a single overarching principle to drive management forward.

 The drawbacks of modern management approaches are:

-• Prioritizing information that is difficult, expensive, and time-consuming to collect
+• Prioritizing information that is difficult, expensive, and time-consuming to collect.

-• The gap between theoretical flexibility and practical agility
+• The gap between theoretical flexibility and practical agility.

-• Some tribes tend to be more descriptive than prescribed
+• Some tribes tend to be more descriptive than prescribed.

 The two general lines of modern management theory are systems theory and contingency theory.